reusable-ui/reusable-ui-monorepo/states/hover-state/README.md

 #### 🧠 Resolution Logic

-The `animationHovering` and `animationLeaving` variables are only defined during **hovering** and **leaving** phases.
+The `animationHovering` and `animationUnhovering` variables are only defined during **hovering** and **unhovering** phases.

 These variables are registered to `@reusable-ui/animation-feature`, so you typically don’t need to consume them directly.
-Instead, use `animationFeatureVars.animation` from `usesAnimationFeature()` to apply the unified animation stack—combining hover/leave animations with other state-driven transitions.
+Instead, use `animationFeatureVars.animation` from `usesAnimationFeature()` to apply the unified animation stack—combining hover/unhover animations with other state-driven transitions.

 ---